Columbus Property Division Attorneys

 "Marital property" generally constitutes all property acquired during the course of the marriage with marital funds or marital effort, even if the property is titled to only one individual.
 Examples of non-marital property may include property that a spouse owned before the marriage, a gift or inheritance, and more.

 Due to the laws in place, judges will initially presume that an equal distribution of property will occur.
 However, under certain circumstances, they may deviate from this rule.
-At Weis + O’Connor LLC, our Columbus divorce lawyers can help you understand your property value, whether or not it is considered marital, whether or not the property should be equally distributed, and other aspects of this issue.
+At Weis Law Group, our Columbus lawyers can help you understand your property value, whether or not it is considered marital, whether or not the property should be equally distributed, and other aspects of this issue.
 Our priority is protecting your rights, including your rights to property, and ensuring that you retain or obtain what you are entitled to.